 - Having an easy-to-view outlook of who’s off – and when – can smooth operations without the need for tedious, complicated spreadsheets.
-Give the team an overview of the year ahead without guesswork or the need for subterfuge and illicit conversation at the water cooler to gain intelligence on who’s planning to be away during busy times.
+Use an employee holiday planner to give the team an overview of the year ahead without guesswork or the need for subterfuge and illicit conversation at the water cooler to gain intelligence on who’s planning to be away during busy times.
 If there’s a visible-to-all holiday schedule, then your teams can make informed decisions about when to book their annual leave for.

-- A shared staff holiday planner will put a lot of the onus onto employees to take responsibility about avoiding clashes with colleagues and enable smoother planning.
+- A shared staff annual leave planner will put a lot of the onus onto employees to take responsibility about avoiding clashes with colleagues and enable smoother planning.

-- A transparent overview also allows managers to have a fairer overview when approving time off requests.
+- A transparent overview from an annual leave booking system also allows managers to have a fairer overview when approving time off requests.

 CALCULATE HOLIDAY ENTITLEMENTS USING THIS HANDY TOOL.
-OR SIGN UP TO HRLOCKER AND LET THE SYSTEM DO THIS AUTOMATICALLY FOR YOUR ENTIRE WORKFORCE!
+OR SIGN UP TO HRLOCKER AND LET THE HOLIDAY PLANNING SOFTWARE SYSTEM DO THIS AUTOMATICALLY FOR YOUR ENTIRE WORKFORCE!

 3. Plan Ahead for Staff Cover

-- With some notice given from a good system offering a clear overview, you can plan ahead for part-time staff to cover busy times and hopefully save the significant costs of last-minute cover.
+- With some notice given from a good annual leave management system offering a clear overview, you can plan ahead for part-time staff to cover busy times and hopefully save the significant costs of last-minute cover.

 - Consider keeping a pool of part-time employees to hand that you can avail of when you need the extra help.
 Before reaching out to agencies, bear in mind these pool staff could be from recently-unsuccessful-but-suitable applicants, students that are free in busy periods or even personnel from your own company in other departments that might have previously expressed an interest in your departmental functions that could be useful to assess for future transfer.
 Perhaps you’ll give your main team parameters and deadlines and outsource to them the task of who they propose to present to you as their own temporary substitutes?